 There are gay and lesbian educators in our schools but many don’t feel safe to be “out” to their students and the school community.
-LGBT teachers do not have the same privilege that heterosexual teachers have to talk about their partners/spouses and other core aspects of their lives and the school climate can be downright hostile towards them.
+LGBTQ teachers do not have the same privilege that heterosexual teachers have to talk about their partners/spouses and other core aspects of their lives and the school climate can be downright hostile towards them.
 There have been recent cases of teachers getting fired because of their sexual orientation.
 Some states have laws that prohibit discrimination on the basis of sexual orientation and gender identity but most do not.
 Federal legislation (ENDA) has been proposed to address this problem but it has stalled in Congress.
 Even teachers in states with legal protections aren’t necessarily comfortable coming out because administrators can find ways to fire them.

 For young children, family is central to the curriculum; therefore, discussing same-sex household families should be integral to the conversation.
 This “normalizes” instead of marginalizes children in same-sex households.
 Children in those families need to feel comfortable talking about their own families and when those families are not represented in classrooms, teachers can share their stories through children's books and discussions.

-As children move into upper elementary and middle school, teachers can incorporate conversations about gender, gender norms, kinds of families and LGBT people and identity.
+As children move into upper elementary and middle school, teachers can incorporate conversations about gender, gender norms, kinds of families and LGBTQ people and identity.
 Students can be taught about marriage equality and the road to the Supreme Court ruling.

-In the middle and high school years as students emerge into adolescence, the conversations about identity can continue and stories of LGBT people can be explored and infused into the everyday teaching and learning.
+In the middle and high school years as students emerge into adolescence, the conversations about identity can continue and stories of LGBTQ people can be explored and infused into the everyday teaching and learning.
 Reading young adult books with LGBT characters and integrating the accomplishments of LGBT people into social studies are encouraged.
 During the teen years, bullying around sexual orientation can be brutal and teachers should maximize opportunities to discuss it directly.

 In 2011 California passed a law requiring educators to teach gay and lesbian history.
 On the other side, eight states currently have "no promo homo" laws which forbid teachers from discussing LGBT people and issues in a positive light and some prohibit discussing the topic at all.
-Because schools are central to any community, addressing LGBT topics will make our schools safer and more inclusive and will begin to curb the marginalization of LGBT people for the present and for future generations.
+Because schools are central to any community, addressing LGBT topics will make our schools safer and more inclusive and will begin to curb the marginalization of LGBTQ people for the present and for future generations.